Marcela (wrestler): Mexican independent circuit (2005–present)

-Marcela, like all CMLL workers, is allowed to take independent circuit bookings on days she is not needed by CMLL.
-Once CMLL began to promote women's wrestling on a more regular basis her independent work was reduced, giving precedence to CMLL matches.
-One of her major independent circuit matches was a six-woman steel cage match where the last woman in the cage would be shaved bald or forced to remove her mask.
-In the end Marcela pinned La Migala, forcing her to be shaved bald afterward.
-She would also regularly work for Toryumon Mexico as the company had a close working relationship with CMLL.
+Marcela, like all CMLL workers, is allowed to take independent circuit bookings on her off days.
+However, her independent work decreased as CMLL increased the promotion of women's wrestling.
+One of her most significant independent matches was a six-woman steel cage match where the last woman in the cage would be shaved bald or forced to remove her mask.
+In the end, Marcela pinned La Migala, forcing her to be shaved bald afterward.
+She also regularly worked for Toryumon Mexico, a company CMLL had a close working relationship with.

-CMLL has allowed Marcel to defend the CMLL World Women's Championship on non-CMLL shows.
-For example, she defended the championship against La Amapola on a show in Nezahualcoyotl in 2005.
-She later challenged for the championship, but lost to La Amapola on a show in Guatemala, and had a successful defense against La Amapola during her third reign.
+CMLL has allowed Marcela to defend the CMLL World Women's Championship on non-CMLL shows.
+For example, she defended the championship against La Amapola at a show in Nezahualcoyotl in 2005.
+She later challenged for the championship, but lost to La Amapola at a show in Guatemala, and had a successful defense against La Amapola during her third reign.
 September 9, 2012 saw Marcela outlast 11 other women to win the Copa Femenil Realizada tournament.
 Later that year, Marcela defeated Ludark Shaitan to win the Xtrem Mexican Wrestling's Women's Championship.
 The match was the only time that Marcela worked for XMW and never lost the championship in the ring.
-On February 29, 2020, Marcela survived a six-way hair vs. mask match, escaping the match before India Sioux pinned Casandra to win the match and the right to cut Casandra's hair off.
+On February 29, 2020, Marcela survived a six-way hair vs. mask match, escaping before India Sioux pinned Casandra to win the match and the right to cut Casandra's hair off.

-US independent circuit (2012, 2017)
+Ring of Honor (2017)

-Marcela has only made a limited number of appearances on the US independent circuit, has twice crossed into the United States for matches in 2012.
-The first match was a successful CMLL Women's World Championship defense against Tiffany on April 24 and then she returned in June to team up with Baby Star to defeat Princesa Guerrera and Rossy Moreno.
-CMLL has had a partnership with the US-based Ring of Honor (ROH) for many years, which means that ROH wrestlers traveled to Mexico and worked for CMLL and vice versa.
-For the 2017 Supercard of Honor XI, ROH brought in Marcela and La Amapola for a singles match where Marcela pinned La Amapola.
+Through CMLL's partnership with the US-based Ring of Honor (ROH), Marcela appeared at Supercard of Honor XI on April 1, 2017, where she defeated La Amapola on the pre-show.